LukeShortCloud/rootpages/src/ansible.rst

         "workflow_job_nodes": "/api/v2/workflow_job_nodes/"
     }

-[1]

-Source:

-1. "Ansible Tower API Guide."
+[42]

 AWX
 ~~~

 AWX is the upstream and open source version of Ansible Tower released by
 Red Hat to the public on September 7, 2017.
-[1] The source code for the
+[49] The source code for the
 project can be found in the
 `ansible/awx <https://github.com/ansible/awx>`__ repository on GitHub.